BramVanroy/spacy_conll/README.rst

 Parsing to CoNLL with spaCy, spacy-stanza, and spacy-udpipe
 ===========================================================

+**This is a pre-release vor the upcoming v3 of the library.
+If you experience any issue with it, please open a new issue.**

 This module allows you to parse text into `CoNLL-U format`_.
 You can use it as a command line tool, or embed it in your own scripts by adding it as a custom pipeline component to a spaCy, ``spacy-stanza``, or ``spacy-udpipe`` pipeline.
 It also provides an easy-to-use function to quickly initialize a parser as well as a ConllParser class